-A perfect Flaky Pie Crust Recipe made from scratch produces a crust that is tender, tasty, and flaky.
+A perfect Flaky Pie Crust Recipe made from scratch produces a crust that is tender, tasty, and flaky, not soggy or greasy.

 Old fashioned recipes, made from scratch, handed down from generation to generation, used only four ingredients: flour, salt (for flavor), fat and liquid.

 Mama's 1935 November issue of Good Housekeeping Magazine contained a crust recipe that listed 2 cups of "cake" flour.